rdemolgen/SavvySuite/README.md

 in the SavvySuite directory.

 ## Usage
-This suite contains three separate tools for analysing off-target reads.
+This suite contains separate tools for analysing off-target reads.

-### SavvyCNV
+To call CNVs, the typical workflow is:
+1. Convert the BAM/CRAM files to coverage stats files using CoverageBinner.
+2. Select a subset of those samples to process using SelectControlSamples - note this is only appropriate if you are calling CNVs on *one* sample, but have more than 200 other samples to compare it to.
+3. Perform noise reduction and individual CNV calling using SavvyCNV.
+4. Perform joint calling with SavvyCNVJointCaller - this is only appropriate if you want to combine the CNV calls for multiple people (for instance different members of a family) into a single CNV call set.
+Accuracy is improved by calling the CNVs together.

-This software analyses the read depth of off-target reads to detect CNVs.
+The SavvyCNV set of programs analyses the read depth of off-target reads to detect CNVs.
 It requires a reasonable number of samples sequenced using the same method.
 (Don't mix samples sequenced using different methods - it won't work well.)
-The sample data must be provided in aligned BAM files.
-First, each BAM file must be converted to a coverage summary file, with the following command:
+The sample data must be provided in aligned BAM or CRAM files.

+Homozygosity and shared haplotype analysis is described separately below.

+### CoverageBinner
+This software converts reads in a CRAM or BAM file into a summary of the coverage over the genome.
+The usage is:
 ```
 java -Xmx1g CoverageBinner sample.bam >sample.coverageBinner
 ```